tat3r/a2m/README.md

 ### IRC Client

 Most clients work fine assuming you're using a good font (see below.)
-Mirc has problems rendering Unicode with colors.
+Mirc has problems with color sequences following 3 byte Unicode characters, IRCCloud has incorrect colors.

 ### Terminal